 Five Steps for Onboarding New Directors

 We'd hazard a guess that most captive insurers have enjoyed relatively stable boards of directors with limited turnover.
 Indications are that this is starting to change as the baby boomer generation heads for the door.
 So what should your strategy be to replace these individuals?
 Do you have one in place, or do you need to develop one?
 Below we offer our five steps for onboarding new directors?
-We can't claim credit for these ideas since they come from a new monograph produced by the National Association of Corporate Directors (NACD), an organization we've mentioned in the past.
+We can't claim credit for these ideas since they come from a new monograph produced by the National Association of Corporate Directors (NACD).

 In the executive summary distributed by the NACD, they note that nearly one-tenth of the directors serving on Standard & Poor's 1500 boards in 2016 are new.
 What's the turnover rate for your board been and likely to be in the next 5 years?
 How do you maintain your retiring directors' important institutional knowledge?
 What should you do to help new directors become acclimated so they can contribute to the board's duties?
 Below are five steps recommended by the NACD study as reported in the executive summary.